pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 Hello, API Gateway!
 ```

 For more complete information about creating Lambda Functions, [see the Pulumi Crosswalk for AWS Lambda documentation]({{< relref "lambda" >}}).
-Any of the techniques described may be used in combination with the `awsx.apigateway.API` class.

 ### Defining a Static Route Served by S3

 A Static Route serves static content from [S3](https://aws.amazon.com/s3/) at an API endpoint.

-To ease population of the S3 bucket to serve from, and connecting it to the API Gateway, you specify the local path --
-either a file or an entire directory -- and Pulumi will upload the contents as S3 objects.
+With the API Gateway component, you specify a local path (either a file or an entire directory) and we will manage the creation of the S3 bucket and the synchronisation of the files to S3 objects.

 Let's say we have a directory `www` containing a single `index.html` file: